UN atomic chief backs nuclear power at COP28 as world reckons with proliferation

 Nuclear power does not produce greenhouse gas emissions, a plus as the world works to reduce emissions.
 Still, nuclear is sharply opposed by many environmentalists because of its waste.

 Macron is expected to speak Saturday at the COP — or Conference of Parties.
-The talks are taking place just across the Persian Gulf from Iran, whose President Ebrahim Raisi is also expected to attend.
+The talks are taking place just across the Persian Gulf from Iran.

+Iranian President Ebrahim Raisi, who had been scheduled to take part in the summit, now will not attend the talks over it including Israeli officials, the state-run IRNA news agency reported late Thursday.
+Iran’s energy minister will attend instead, with Iran’s foreign minister calling the Emirates complain over Israel’s inclusion during its war in the Gaza Strip against Hamas after the militants’ Oct.
+7 attack.

 In Iran since the collapse of the deal, the IAEA’s access to the country’s program has been restricted, to the point that inspectors haven’t been inside its centrifuge manufacturing plant since February 2021.